-USS Navajo was a Navajo-class tugboat laid down on December 12, 1938 and launched on August 17, the following year.
-It was commissioned on January 26, 1940 under Comdr.
-M. E. Thomas’ command with the hull number AT-64 and it served in the US Navy for 3 years before it was sunk by torpedoes on September 12, 1943.
-During its activities, the ship carried a complement of 80 people on board and had the main missions in San Diego, Pearl Harbor, Johnston Island, Oahu, Canton Island, New Hebrides, Espiritu Santo, Noumea, Tongatapu or Sydney.
-For the service brought to the country during the World War II, USS Navajo received 2 battle stars.
+The USS Navajo (ATF-64) was a Navajo-class tugboat laid down on December 12, 1938, and launched on August 17, the following year.
+It was commissioned on January 26, 1940, under Comdr.
+M. E. Thomas’ command with the hull number AT-64 and served in the US Navy for 3 years before it was sunk by torpedoes on September 12, 1943.
+During its activities, the ship carried a complement of 80 people on board and had its main missions in San Diego, Pearl Harbor, Johnston Island, Oahu, Canton Island, New Hebrides, Espiritu Santo, Noumea, Tongatapu, and Sydney.